 (C) who is a Medicaid recipient; and

-(D) who is a resident or has transitioned to the community from a nursing facility within the previous 365 days.
+(D) who is a resident or has transitioned to the community from a NF within the previous 365 days.

-(14) DME--Durable Medical Equipment.
-In accordance with 40 TAC §19.2703, the following items, including any accessories and adaptations needed to operate or access the item:

-(A) a gait trainer;

-(B) a standing board;

-(C) a special needs car seat or travel restraint;

-(D) a specialized or treated pressure-reducing support surface mattress;

-(E) a positioning wedge;

-(F) a prosthetic device; and

-(G) an orthotic device.
+(15) DME--Durable medical equipment .
+The items described in 40 TAC §19.2703(10).

-(15) Emergency protective services--Services furnished by the Department of Family and Protective Services to an elderly or disabled individual who has been determined to be in a state of abuse, neglect, or exploitation.
+(16) Emergency protective services--Services furnished by the Department of Family and Protective Services to an elderly or disabled individual who has been determined to be in a state of abuse, neglect, or exploitation.

+(17) Employment assistance--An IHSS that:

-(16) Employment assistance--Assistance provided to a person to help the person locate competitive employment in the community, consisting of a service provider performing the following activities:
+(A) is assistance provided for a designated resident who requires intensive help locating competitive employment in the community; and

+(B) consists of:

-(A) identifying a person's employment preferences, job skills, and requirements for a work setting and work conditions;
+(i) identifying a designated resident’s employment preferences, job skills, and requirements for a work setting and work conditions;

-B) locating prospective employers offering employment compatible with a person's identified preferences, skills, and requirements;
+(ii) locating prospective employers offering employment compatible with a designated resident’s identified preferences, skills, and requirements;

-(C) contacting a prospective employer on behalf of a person and negotiating the person's employment;
+(iii) contacting prospective employers on a designated resident’s behalf and negotiating the designated resident’s employment;

-(D) transporting the person to help the person locate competitive employment in the community; and
+(iv) transporting a designated resident between the NF and the site where employment assistance services are provided and as necessary to help the designated resident locate competitive employment in the community; and

-(E) participating in SPT meetings.
+(v) participating in SPT and IDT meetings.

-(17) Essential supports--Those supports identified in a transition plan that are critical to a designated resident's health and safety and that are directly related to a designated resident's successful transition to living in the community from residing in a nursing facility.
+(18) Essential supports--Those supports identified in a transition plan that are critical to a designated resident's health and safety and that are directly related to a designated resident's successful transition to living in the community from residing in a NF .

-(18) Exempted hospital discharge--A category of nursing facility admission that occurs when a physician has certified that an individual who is being discharged from an acute care hospital is likely to require less than 30 days of nursing facility services for the condition for which the individual was hospitalized.
+(19) Exempted hospital discharge--A category of NF admission that occurs when a physician has certified that an individual who is being discharged from an acute care hospital is likely to require less than 30 days of NF services for the condition for which the individual was hospitalized.

-(19) Expedited admission--A category of nursing facility admission that occurs when an individual meets the criteria for one of the following categories: convalescent care, terminal illness, severe physical illness, delirium, emergency protective services, respite, or coma.
+(20) Expedited admission--A category of NF admission that occurs when an individual meets the criteria for one of the following categories: convalescent care, terminal illness, severe physical illness, delirium, emergency protective services, respite, or coma.

-(20) Habilitation coordination--Assistance for a designated resident residing in a nursing facility to access appropriate specialized services necessary to achieve a quality of life and level of community participation acceptable to the designated resident and LAR on the designated resident's behalf.
+(21) Habilitation coordination--Assistance for a designated resident residing in a NF to access appropriate specialized services necessary to achieve a quality of life and level of community participation acceptable to the designated resident and LAR on the designated resident's behalf.

-(21) Habilitation coordinator--An employee of a LIDDA who provides habilitation coordination.
+(22) Habilitation coordinator--An employee of a LIDDA who provides habilitation coordination.